arm-on/plan/azmoon-jame.md

 # Status

-- Dr Shiry Replied [25 Mehr, 4:30 PM]
-- Waiting for Ms. Lashkarian to reply the email
+- Ms. Lashkarian replied, and requested a pdf containing all the docs [I sent the pdf on Mehr 27, 13:10]